canonical/spark-k8s-bundle/releases/3.4/yaml/docs/explanation/e-monitoring.md

 to remote Loki server.

-This feature is available from Charmed Spark version [3.4.2/edge](ghcr.io/canonical/charmed-spark:3.4.2-22.04_edge@sha256:321b6deb13f10c045028c9b25264b8113c6fdcbe4f487ff472a06fd7bdcb2758) and require having working Loki, where we recommend using it with [COS](https://charmhub.io/topics/canonical-observability-stack).
+This feature is available from Charmed Spark version [3.4.2/edge](ghcr.io/canonical/charmed-spark:3.4.2-22.04_edge@sha256:321b6deb13f10c045028c9b25264b8113c6fdcbe4f487ff472a06fd7bdcb2758) and requires a working Loki.
+Hence, we recommend using it with [COS](https://charmhub.io/topics/canonical-observability-stack).

 Charmed Spark also allows you to store these logs into S3 or Azure storage, so that they can